fri-datascience/course_pou/docs/04-random_variables.md

 part now.
 It has two steps, so this is a discrete distribution with two outcomes -- numbers two and three.
 The first happens with probability
 $\frac{p}{2}$, and the second with probability $\frac{1 - p}{2}$.
 This reminds
-us of the bernoulli distribution, the only difference is that the probabilities of outcomes are halved, as they need to be suitably normalized.
+us of the Bernoulli distribution, the only difference is that the probabilities of outcomes are halved, as they need to be suitably normalized.
 So the PMF for the discrete part is $P(X = x) = (\frac{p}{2})^{2 - \lfloor x \rfloor} (\frac{1 - p}{2})^{\lfloor x \rfloor - 1}$.</div>\EndKnitrBlock{solution}